iriskotsinas/TNM084-L-System-Project/README.md

 ## Technical specifications

 ### Tree
 A tree was created with the use of an L-system.
 An L-system class was created in order to read and generate the grammar string.
 The program was given an axiom and a grammar in order to generate branches and leaves.
 A turtle class was created in order to perform the rules given.
-The rules were as follows below:
+The rules are as follows below:

          F -> Move forward and draw geometry
          [ -> Branch start (push state)